-- Diarrhea in travel: The clove is rich in astringent properties.
+- Diarrhea in travel: Clove is rich in astringent properties.
 Traditionally it has been used to stop diarrhea, especially that which occurs in travel (Follow the previous treatment)

-- Intestinal Worms: The clove has been extensively used as a vermifuge to expel intestinal worms.
+- Intestinal Worms: Clove has been extensively used as a vermifuge to expel intestinal worms.
 (Infusion for 15 minutes of a clove spoonful per liter of water.
 Take three glasses a day between meals)

 Clove for respiratory diseases